ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Approach

-\textbf{Part Regressor.} To help regression transformers better learn and perceive the correlation between parts and bodies, we propose a reference plane consistency loss.
-As shown in the figure~\ref{rp}, we select the shoulders, hips and pelvis points on the human torso to establish the frontal plane of the torso, the side plane of the torso and the cross-section of the torso respectively.
-In order to correspond to the 24 parts in the AGE module, we input the label parameters into the SMPL model to generate gt\_vertices$\in \mathbb{R}^{6890\times 3}$, and take the center of each part area as the joint point.
+To help regression transformers better learn and perceive the correlation between parts and bodies, we propose a reference plane consistency loss.
+We select the shoulders, hips and pelvis points on the human torso to establish the frontal plane of the torso, the side plane of the torso and the cross-section of the torso respectively (detailed diagram can be found in supplementary materials).
+In order to correspond to the 24 parts in the AGE module, we input the label parameters into the SMPL model to generate $gt\_vertices$ $\in \mathbb{R}^{6890\times 3}$, and take the center of each part area as the joint point.
 Define the joint point to bring into the plane equation greater than 0 as the positive direction, and calculate the depth value according to the distance from the point to the plane.
 Use this as the ground-truth label for relative depth, and construct explicit planar consistency constraints.
 This constraint helps the regression transformer to learn the spatial information between parts and bodies to solve the problem of depth ambiguity.
 Next, we take the output of the body-awareness encoder as the input to a single-layer regression transformer to learn dependencies among the features of each body-aware part.
 The final BAR module outputs a set of SMPL model parameters, camera parameters, and relative depth $RD\in \mathbb{R}^{24\times 3}$ to the torso plane.
 We use the standard loss and the reference plane consistency loss for each part for training the network.